GitbyteMaster/Reverie-Programming-Language/README.md

 ```

 # Why Reverie?
 The Reverie programming language comes with simple syntax and methods for development.
 It is open source for developers to modify into a shape of their choice (See [COPYRIGHT](https://github.com/GitbyteMaster/Reverie-Programming-Language/blob/main/COPYRIGHT.md).)
-It is made in an adaptable format to work with multiple Python shells of different devices, and interpret varied syntax.
+It is made in an adaptable format to work with multiple Python shells of different devices that interpret varied syntax.
 # Installation
 Current Version `v0.1.2` / Build 12